timofeysie/heroes2/README.md

 The official Angular2 Tour of Heros for rc-6 using TypeScript.

+The site will be available [on Heroku](https://myra-the-ferryboat.herokuapp.com/) as soon as the deployment errors are solved.

 ## Current work

 Completed [part two](https://angular.io/docs/ts/latest/tutorial/toh-pt2.html) of the Angular2 Tour of Heros, titled Master/Detail.